alephium/docs/docs/dapps/alephium-web3.md

 //   "nextStart": 1
 // }

-// Sometimes events might come from non-canonical blocks because of reorg, you can check if the block in the main chain await nodeProvider.blockflow.getBlockflowIsBlockInMainChain({blockHash: events[0].blockHash})
+// Sometimes events might comes from non-canonical blocks because of reorg, you can check if the block in the main chain await nodeProvider.blockflow.getBlockflowIsBlockInMainChain({blockHash: events[0].blockHash})
 // true